Pytrader1x/Multi-Agent_Reinforcement/Report.md

-- to Blve the environment, the agents must get an average score of +0.5 over 100 consecutive episodes, after taking the maximum over both agents.
+- To solve the environment, the agents must get an average score of +0.5 over 100 consecutive episodes, after taking the maximum over both agents.
 Algorithms and Techniques

 To train the Tennis agents I used MDDGP algorithm implementing centralized training and decentralized execution.